- for Mileage Plan users75

 Need more info?
 Check out our frequently asked questions.
 If you have other questions, please click on “Ask Now” below.

-There’s one online application for both the Alaska Visa Signature and the Alaska Platinum card.
+There’s one online application for both the Alaska Visa and the Alaska Airlines Visa® Platinum Plus.
 The card issuer, Bank of America, will automatically determine which card you qualify for.
-The Signature card has better benefits and a large sign-up bonus, so if you don’t get that card, you should call Bank of America and ask them to reconsider your application.
+The card has better benefits and a large sign-up bonus, so if you don’t get that card, you should call Bank of America and ask them to reconsider your application.

 No, the card carries a $75 annual fee.
 However, the annual companion pass that comes with the card can more than cover the cost.
 Plus, you’ll receive a large sign-up bonus the first year you have the card, which is worth more than the annual fee.